Pancheria

 Pancheria is a genus of shrubs and trees in the family Cunoniaceae.
 It is to endemic to New Caledonia and contains 27 species.
 Leaves or whorled (or opposite in Pancheria confusa), simple or pinnate.
 The flowers are arranged in capitula, fruits are follicular.
 The species are dioecious.
 The genus is well diversified on ultramafic rocks and some species are nickel hyperaccumulators.
-It is related to Cunonia and Weinmannia.
+It is related to Cunonia and Pterophylla.
 It was named after Jean Armand Isidore Pancher.